tasmota/docs/docs/Displays.md

 All signals must be given.
 Unused pins may be set to -1.
 If you specify a `*` char the pin number is derived from the Tasmota GPIO GUI.
 The CS and DC pins must be the standard pins e.g. `SPI_CS` or `SPI_DC`.

+there are RGB displays that also need an SPI initialisation. in this case specify the Init sequence with :IS,SCLK,MOSI,CS,RESET

 !!! example "Example"

 ```haskell